The CPD Network Association, founded in 2016, represents Canadian specialists and Family Physicians in education.

 Members are particularly interested in adult learning principles and providing outcome-oriented educational programs that add value to the healthcare system in innovative and relevant formats preferred by physicians.

 The CPD Network has collaborated on the development of hundreds of in-person educational events and has developed a robust online learning portal through which members can receive and participate in education, reflection and self-assessment from their home and offices.
-The CPD Network currently has several hundred physician and allied health members across Canada.
+The CPD Network currently has hundreds of physician and allied health members across Canada.

 Dr. Jordan Weinstein (Director) is a nephrologist at St. Michael's Hospital in Toronto and Associate Professor of Medicine at the University of Toronto.
 His background is in medical education, web and application development.
 Dr. Weinstein is a veteran developer of advanced e-learning websites with special proficiency in PHP-based content management systems.
 Dr. Weinstein's clinical interests are in diabetic hypertension and chronic kidney disease, kidney stones and management of end-stage renal failure.
 Dr. Weinstein's academic portfolio is that of a clinician teacher and he has led many CMEs at a regional and national level in the areas of hypertension and chronic kidney disease.
 As well, he continues to serve as co investigator for clinical trials in nephrology and hypertension.